For international students

 Steps to apply

 Or, if you prefer to submit a paper copy, you can download the application.
-Once completed, your application should be mailed to the Northwestern College admissions office (address above) along with the $25 fee for submitting a paper copy.
+Once completed, your application should be mailed to the Northwestern College admissions office (address above).

 - Provide us with your Scholastic Aptitude Test (SAT) or American College Test (ACT) scores.
 If you’ve already taken the test, your score may be printed on your high school transcript.
 If you’ve not taken either of these tests and don’t know whether you can, contact us to discuss alternatives.
 International students who are non-native speakers of English may complete their application file with a TOEFL or IELTS score report instead of SAT of ACT scores.

 For those international students who do not demonstrate admissible English proficiency on the SAT or ACT, we require your TOEFL (www.toefl.org; NWC code: 6490) or IELTS (www.ielts.org; NWC code: 8494) score reports.
 Northwestern’s English proficiency admission standards are: